codemonster94/Review_scrapper/README.md

 We create an environment for our project first of all.
 In order to create the environment, we run the following commands :

-## To create a virtual environment in the lunux environment, we need to install the library that helps in installation :
-pip install virtualenv
-To use venv in your project, in your terminal, create a new project folder, cd to the project folder in your terminal, and run the following command: python<version> -m venv <virtual-environment-name>
-Now that we have created our virtual environment, we need to activate our virtual environment using the following command:
-AMIS2source env/bin/activate # we navigate using command prompt to the env folder and then bin folder and run the command : “activate”
-Now we can start installing the relevant libraries and start working.
-After installing your required libraries, you can view all installed libraries by using pip list, or you can generate a text file listing all your project dependencies by running the code
-below:
-pip freeze > requirements.txt
-To recreate your development environment, your friend will just need to follow the above steps to activate a new virtual environment.
-Instead of having to install each dependency one by one, they could just run the code below to install all your dependencies within their own copy of the project: pip install -r requirements.txt
-To deactivate your virtual environment, simply run the following code in the terminal:

-deactivate

  ### Follow steps in windows powershell for installation: